How to scrape and download files in Node.js

 const outPath = join(outDir, filename)

-// Stream the web ReadableStream to disk.
-The bytes are never all held in memory.
+// stream the web ReadableStream to disk. the bytes are never all held in memory.

 await pipeline(Readable.fromWeb(res.body), createWriteStream(outPath))